Framing (construction): Walls

 Wall framing in house construction includes the vertical and horizontal members of exterior walls and interior partitions, both of bearing walls and non-bearing walls.
 These stick members, referred to as studs, wall plates and lintels (sometimes called headers), serve as a nailing base for all covering material and support the upper floor platforms, which provide the lateral strength along a wall.
 The platforms may be the boxed structure of a ceiling and roof, or the ceiling and floor joists of the story above.
 In the building trades, the technique is variously referred to as stick framing, stick and platform, or stick and box, as the sticks (studs) give the structure its vertical support, and the box-shaped floor sections with joists contained within length-long post and lintels (more commonly called headers), support the weight of whatever is above, including the next wall up and the roof above the top story.
 The platform also provides lateral support against wind and holds the stick walls true and square.
 Any lower platform supports the weight of the platforms and walls above the level of its component headers and joists.

-Framing lumber is subject to regulated standards that require a grade-stamp, and a moisture content not exceeding 19%.
+In some countries, framing lumber is subject to regulated standards that require a grade-stamp, and a moisture content not exceeding 19%.

 There are four historically common methods of framing a house.